Pasta con la Bottarga

 - Vigorously mix pasta and sauce together, adding the cooking water if needed, a spoonful at a time, until it becomes creamy.
 You can also add more EVOO, a splash at a time, to increase creaminess.

 Oro di Cabras, the Mullet Bottarga the Romans Would Choose!

 The name Bottarga comes from the Arabic “Bottarikh” which means salted fish eggs.
 In fact, it is a product of ancient origins.
 The Mullet bottarga fished in the ponds of Cabras in Sardegna was loved by the Phoenicians and the Romans, who used it in large quantities.

 Gustiamo’s Mullet Bottarga comes from the same place in Sardegna, Cabras (left); it is made with the same methods: the egg roe of the mullet is cleaned, salted, pressed, dried naturally on wood planks from 15 to 30 days, depending on the weather (during the drying process, the pieces of bottarga are turned every 4-5 hours).

-I asked Mario what is the difference with the bottarga you see in the stores, the one covered with a thick layer of wax.
-Mario told me that it is a bottarga of inferior quality, covered with wax because it is fresh and not dried (when dried, bottarga loses at least 45% of its weight), it tastes like raw paste…
+I asked Mario what the difference is with the bottarga you see in the stores, the one covered with a thick layer of wax.
+Mario told me that it is a bottarga of inferior quality, covered with wax because it is fresh and not dried (when dried, bottarga loses at least 45% of its weight); it tastes like raw paste…